Skip to main content

-Overview of Summary Administration
+Summary Administration in Reno

 How Summary Administration Works

 There are four different levels of probate depending on the value of the Estate.
-This article will focus on the second-highest level of probate, which is known as a “Summary Administration”.
-If you have lost a loved one and have questions about probate, please contact us to schedule a free consultation with our Reno probate attorney.
+This article will focus on the second-highest level of probate, which is known as a Summary Administration in Reno.
+If you have lost a loved one and have questions about probate, please contact us to schedule a free consultation with our knowledgeable probate attorney.

-What is Summary Administration?
+What Is Summary Administration?

 Summary Administration vs. General Administration